Trade Forex Trading

 Personal Income

-Personal Income - Personal income is the dollar value of income received from all sources by individuals.
-Personal outlays include consumer purchases of durable and non-durable goods and services.
+Personal Income - Personal income is the dollar value of the income received from all sources by individuals.
+Personal outlays include consumer purchases of durable & non-durable goods and services.

-The income and outlays data are another handy way to gauge the strength of the economy and where it is headed.
-Income gives households the power to spend and/or save.
+The income & outlays data are another handy way to gauge the momentum of the economic situation and where it's headed.
+Income gives and provides households the power to spend &/or save.

-Spending greases the wheels of the economy and keeps it growing.
-The consumption (outlays) part of this report is even more directly tied to the economy, which we know usually dictates how the markets perform.
+Spending greases the wheels of the economy & keeps it growing.
+The consumption (outlays) part of the report is even more directly tied to the economic environment, which we know generally dictate and influence how the markets perform.

-Consumer spending accounts for two-thirds of the economy, so if you know what consumers are up to, you’ll have a pretty good handle on where the economy is headed.
+Consumer spending accounts for a two thirds of the economy, hence if you know what the consumers are up to, you'll have a pretty good handle on where the economic situation is headed.
 Needless to say, that’s a big advantage for investors.

 New home sales

-New home sales - The number of newly constructed homes with a committed sale during the month.
-The level of new home sales indicates housing market trends.
+New home sales - number of newly constructed homes and houses with a committed sale during that month.
+The level of new home sales reflects housing price trends.

-This provides a gauge of not only the demand for housing, but the economic momentum.
-People have to be feeling comfortable and confident in their own financial position to buy a house.
+This provides a gauge and measure of not only the demand for housing, but the economic energy.
+People have to be feeling comfortable and confident in their own financial position to buy and purchase a house.

-Furthermore, this narrow piece of data has a powerful multiplier effect through the economy, and therefore across the markets and your investments.
+Furthermore, this narrow piece of data has got a powerful multiplier effect through the economic environment, & thenceforth across the markets and your investments.

-By tracking economic data such as new home sales, investors can gain specific investment ideas as well as broad guidance for managing a portfolio.
+By tracking economic info such as new home sales, traders can gain specific investment ideas and also broad guidance for managing a portfolio.

-Each time the construction of a new home begins, it translates to more construction jobs, and income which will be pumped back into the economy.
+Each time construction of a new house starts, it translates to additional/more construction jobs, and income that will be pumped back into the economy.

-Once the home is sold, it generates revenues for the home builder and the realtor.
-Trends in the new home sales data carry valuable clues for the stocks of construction builders, mortgage lenders and furnishings companies.
+Once the home is sold, it generates revenues for the home builder & the realtor.
+Trends in the new home sales information carry valuable clues for the stocks of construction builders, mortgage lenders and furnishings corporations.

 Money supply

-Money supply - The monetary aggregates are alternative measures of the money supply by degree of liquidity.
-Changes in the monetary aggregates indicate the thrust of monetary policy as well as the outlook for economic activity and inflationary pressures.
+Money supply - These monetary aggregates are alternative estimates of the money supply by degree of liquidity.
+Changes in the monetary aggregates indicate the thrust of monetary policy and also the outlook for economic activity & inflation pressures.

 The monetary aggregates (know individually as M1, M2 and M3) used to be all the rage a few years back because the data revealed the Fed’s (tight or loose) hold on credit conditions in the economy.

 The Fed issues target ranges for money supply growth.
-In the past, if actual growth moved outside those ranges it often was a prelude to an interest rate move from the Fed.
+In the past, if actual growth moved outside those ranges it often was a prelude/precursor to an interest rate move by the Fed.

-Today, monetary policy is understood more clearly by the level of the federal funds rate.
-Money supply fell out of vogue in the nineties, due to a variety of changes in the financial system and the way the Federal Reserve conducts monetary policy.
+Today, monetary policy is understood more clearly by level of the federal funds rate.
+Money supply fell out of fashion in the nineties, due to a variety of changes in the financial system and the way the Federal Reserve conducts monetary policy.

-The Fed is working on some new measures of money supply, and given the way economic indicators ebb and flow in popularity, don’t be surprised if the monetary aggregates make a comeback in the future.
+Fed is working on some new estimates of money supply, & given the way economic indicators ebb and flow in popularity, don't be surprised if the monetary aggregates make a comeback in the future.

 International Trade

-Measures the difference between imports and exports of both tangible goods and services.
-The level of the international trade balance, as well as changes in exports and imports, indicate trends in foreign trade.
+Measures the difference between imports & exports of both tangible goods and services.
+The level of the international trade balance, and also changes in exports & imports, indicate trends in the foreign trade.

-Changes in the level of imports and exports, along with the difference between the two (the balance) are a valuable gauge of economic trends here and abroad.
-Furthermore, the data can directly impact all the financial markets, but especially the forex value of the dollar.
+Changes in the level of imports and exports, along with the difference between the two (the balance) are a valuable gauge of economic trends here & abroad.
+Furthermore, the info can directly impact all financial trading markets, but especially the value of the dollar.

-Imports indicate demand for foreign goods and services here and the US exports show the demand for US goods in overseas countries.
-The dollar can be particularly sensitive to changes in the deficit run by the United States, since this imbalance creates greater demand for foreign currencies.
+Imports indicate demand for foreign goods and services here & the USA exports show the demand for USA goods in overseas countries.
+The dollar can be especially sensitive to changes in deficit run by the United States, since this imbalance creates more demand for foreign currencies.

-This report gives a breakdown of US trade with major countries as well, so it can be instructive for investors who are interested in diversifying globally.
-For example, a trend of accelerating exports to a particular country might signal economic strength and investment opportunities in that country.
+This report provides a breakdown of USA trade with major countries as well, so it can be instructive for traders who are interested in diversifying globally.
+For illustration, a trend of accelerating exports to a specified country might signal economic momentum & investment opportunities in that country.

 Industrial production and capacity utilization